Valaris Limited research snapshot

 Bearish case

-More likely if oil prices fall sharply, E&P companies cut offshore budgets, dayrates and utilization decline, Q1 2026 loss extends into a broader trend, Valaris struggles with debt service, free cash flow turns negative, or the broader market reprices cyclical energy equities on recession fears.
-The three-year model at -10% EPS growth and 10x PE points to roughly $35.
+More likely if the deal fails to close or is materially delayed or renegotiated at a lower value, oil prices fall sharply, E&P companies cut offshore budgets, dayrates and utilization decline, the Q1 2026 loss extends into a broader trend, Valaris struggles with debt service, free cash flow turns negative, or the broader market reprices cyclical energy equities on recession fears.
+The three-year model at 0% EPS growth and 6x PE points to roughly $22.

 VAL AI technical analysis